mkdir -p /etc/systemd/sleep.conf.d

 Normally, when the lid of your laptop is closed, the “suspend” action is run.

-This is equivalent to running systemctl suspend
+This is equivalent to running systemctl suspend.
+In this mode, the system

 will remain suspended, and will not hibernate after a certain amount of time.